 While undergoing treatments, Suleika wrote a column about her experiences called Life Interrupted for the New York Times and received correspondence from people across the United States who were touched by her story for one reason or another.
 Post-treatment, she decides to embark on a 100 day cross-country road trip with her dog Oscar to meet up with about 20 of the people whose letters had touched her.
 Over the course of those 100 days on the road, she takes the first steps toward healing and is able to see a future for herself once again.

 Between Two Kingdoms is not an easy read but it’s an honest and beautifully written story that you will never forget.
-And when you finish reading it, pay a visit to Suleika’s Instagram account – it’s wonderful to see her healthy and living a happy life.
+And when you finish reading it, pay a visit to Suleika’s Instagram account – you can follow along there as her journey continues.

 15. The Paris Library by Janet Skeslien Charles

 Setting: Paris, France and Montana, US

 Based on the true World War II story of the American Library in Paris, an unforgettable novel about the power of books and the bonds of friendship – and the ordinary heroes who can be found in the most perilous times and the quietest places.

 The Paris Library is an easy book to read and the author does an excellent job of weaving together historical fact and fiction.
 As a book lover, I particularly enjoyed the central role that the library and books (and the dewey decimal system) played in the story and was intrigued to discover after reading the book that most of the librarians were actual people who worked at the American Library in Paris during the war years.

 What are you reading this spring?
 Let us know in the comments below!

 Escape With These 30 Flirty Romances Set in Fab Destinations